ClioPatria/ClioPatria/config-available/README.txt

   $ https.pl (edit) :
   Add access through HTTPS (HTTP over SSL).

+  $ https_only.pl (edit) :
+  Make the server available using HTTPS only.

   $ localhost.pl :
   Make ClioPatria work on localhost only.
 For development on machines